Late-Night Talk Show Hosted by Ben Gleib Sets YouTube Premiere

-Ben Gleib will host, with Keith Harris, the Grammy-winning producer and drummer of the Black Eyed Peas, serving as music director/band leader.
+Comedian Ben Gleib will host, with Keith Harris, the Grammy-winning producer and drummer of the Black Eyed Peas, serving as music director/band leader.
 Stewart Bailey, a four-time Emmy winner as co-executive producer of The Daily Show with Jon Stewart, and the showrunner of Last Call with Carson Daly, will serve as showrunner.

-As first reported by Deadline, Good Night will premiere Thursday, May 28 at 10 p.m.
-ET, and will also feature a weekly “after-party” episode.
-Season 1 guests are set to include angel investors Nikki Glaser and Scott Galloway, plus Bob Odenkirk, Tiffany Haddish, Craig Robinson.
+As first reported by Deadline, Good Night will also feature a weekly “after-party” episode.
+Season 1 guests are set to include angel investors Nikki Glaser and Scott Galloway, plus Bob Odenkirk, Tiffany Haddish, and Craig Robinson.

-At a time when linear late-night shows are testing corporate wallets—see: CBS replacing the canceled Late Show with Stephen Colbert by selling the time slot to Byron Allen’s Comics UnleashedGood Night with Ben Gleib was pitched to investors as a way to fill a “cultural and commercial void” with a “modern, digital-native late-night show that will capture global audiences at a fraction of legacy network costs.”
+At a time when linear late-night shows are testing corporate wallets—see: CBS replacing the canceled Late Show with Stephen Colbert by selling the time slot to Byron Allen’s Comics UnleashedGood Night with Ben Gleib has been pitched to investors as a way to fill a “cultural and commercial void” with a “modern, digital-native late-night show that will capture global audiences at a fraction of legacy network costs.”

 An actor, stand-up comedian and writer, Gleib some 20 years ago sold to Fox an ill-fated, eponymous comedy pilot produced by Saturday Night Live’s Lorne Michaels and NBC Universal.
 He then starred in The Real Wedding Crashers, an NBC/Bravo prank series whose cast also included Desi Lydic (now of The Daily Show).